If there is an error

 What was Jesus’

-specific moral point of the parable?
-It was to teach you that if you do not follow, serve and obey Jesus / God, you
+specific moral point of the Luke 19:27 parable?
+It was to teach you that if you do not follow, serve and obey Jesus Christ

-would suffer eternal-damnation.
-That’s even more disgusting and cruel than just slaying you.
+even more disgusting and cruel than just slaying you.
+And, this is not Satan doing this - it is God / Jesus Christ!

 What Christian would